 Can I freeze these Potato Pancakes?

-If you’re making placki with an intention to freeze them – please don’t.
+If you’re making Placki with an intention to freeze them – I would advise you against it.
 They will never taste as good as a fresh batch.

-Regarding leftovers: I’ve seen opinions online that they can be frozen.
+Regarding leftovers: Some homecooks claim, that they can be frozen.
 To prevent them from sticking, a layer of cling film is placed between each pancake.
-Then they go into the freezer, labeled with the description and today’s date.
+Then they go into the freezer, labelled with the description and today’s date.

-I’ve tried that method once, but the results were disappointing – my ‘placki’ turned unpleasantly mushy.
-If you want to try it – go for it, but I’m just warning you in advance.
+I’ve tried that method once, but the results were disappointing – my Placki turned unpleasantly mushy.
+If you want to try it – go for it, but I’m warning you in advance.

 FAQ & Troubleshooting

 How to keep Potato Pancakes from falling apart?